LaPepega/Chat99/README.md

 ## Requests

-Well more like connections but I don't care.
-All data transferred over TCP connections is formatted to be as easy to parse as possible so any messages, usernames, etc. can only contain ASCII characters.
+Well more like packets but I don't care.
+All data transferred over UDP is formatted to be as easy to parse as possible so any messages, usernames, etc. can only contain ASCII characters.

 **Any non-ASCII messages are undefined behavior because I said so, fuck you.**